CodeURJC-DAW-2022-23/webapp9/README.md

 ## App features

-Here you can see the features of our webapp TripScanner.
+Here you can see the features of our web application TripScanner.

 ### Entities